alex-necsoiu/alex-necsoiu/README.md

 ## 🔍 About Me

-I'm Alex a Senior Back-End Engineer and Senior Blockchain Engineer with deep expertise in building scalable, secure infrastructure for Web3 applications.
+I'm Alex a Senior Back-End and Blockchain Engineer with deep expertise in building scalable, secure infrastructure for Web3 applications.
 I specialize in designing and developing high-performance backend services that power smart contracts, DeFi protocols, smart wallets, and cross-chain systems.

 With a strong background in Go, Solidity, and TypeScript, I bridge the gap between traditional backend architecture and decentralized technologies.
 I’ve built microservice-driven platforms, event-driven systems, and Web3 integrations that serve thousands of users in production.